SumaiaAlhemyari/ai201-project3-takemeter/planning.md

 ### Edge case 2: Reaction post with structured observations

-The Past Lives example above illustrates this case.
+The Past example above illustrates this case.
 The writer makes real observations about the film's craft (direction, pacing, character development) but the post is structured as a personal response — "for me," "I enjoyed it," evaluative rather than argumentative.

 **Decision rule:** If the emotional or personal experience is the frame through which everything else is presented, label it `reaction`.
 If the personal response is mentioned briefly but the bulk of the post is a developed argument, label it by the argument type (`analysis` or `interpretation`).
 The question is: would this post make sense without the "I watched it last night" framing?
 If no, it's `reaction`.

-### Edge case 3: Rule 6 posts summarizing an outside article or video essay
+### Edge case 3: Posts summarizing an outside article or video essay

-r/TrueFilm's Rule 6 allows posts that summarize an outside source.
+r/TrueFilm's community Rules allow posts that summarize an outside source.
 These posts present someone else's argument.

 **Decision rule:** Label based on the content of the argument being presented, not its origin.
 If the article being summarized is about craft, label `analysis`.
 If it argues for a meaning or theme, label `interpretation`.
 The poster's voice is secondary.